-A landlord in Berkeley can only evict for one of 12 reasons, also known as just causes:
+For units with eviction protection, a landlord in Berkeley can only evict for one of 12 reasons, also known as just causes, which are:

 In addition to these twelve enumerated just causes, a landlord may also take a rental unit off the rental market completely and evict all of the tenants.
 This is known as an Ellis Act Eviction.

-Under the Berkeley Rent Ordinance, there is an absolute prohibition on owner/relative move-ins where either: (1) the tenant has lived on the property for five or more years and the landlord has a 10% or greater ownership interest in five or more residential units in Berkeley, or (2) the tenant is at least sixty years old or disabled, has lived on the property for five or more years, and the landlord has a 10% or greater ownership interest in four residential units in Berkeley.
+Under the Berkeley Rent Ordinance, there is an absolute prohibition on owner/relative move-ins where either: (1) the tenant has lived on the property for five or more years and the landlord has a 10% or greater ownership interest in five or more residential units in Berkeley, or (2) the tenant is at least sixty years old or disabled, and has lived on the property for five or more years.
 If all the landlord’s units are limited by the above, an eviction for the owner or relative to move in is only permitted where: the landlord has owned the property for five or more years and is at least sixty years old or disabled, or the landlord’s relative is at least sixty years old or disabled.

 Am I entitled to relocation money or moving allowance if I am evicted?